 Can’t decide which wallpaper matches your lamps?
 Is your coffee table just too big?
 Well, tech is now letting potential buyers visualise their own furniture/style before they buy.
 Google’s Tango will let you build apps to measure any environment.
 This form of augmented reality will let you place your own furniture to see what it looks like or experiment with different styles.
 Tango can see the décor of your space and will even suggest furniture to fit it – a great tool for retailers as well as property developers.
 Perhaps, as the role this technology plays in property grows, estate agents and developers will offer both VR and AR experiences to truly immerse their customers.

 (Watch in Chrome, Firefox, Internet Explorer and Opera browsers)

 In 2016, Virtual Reality in the property industry was worth roughly $1bn, with Goldman Sachs predicting that this figure could more than double by 2020.
 Clearly this an industry being taken seriously by both potential buyers and property developers.
-Although, whilst it has use in fast paced and high flying markets like London, it is yet to make its mark on quieter UK markets.
+Although, whilst VR is used in fast-paced markets like London, it has yet to make its mark in quieter UK regions.
 With more accessible companies like RightMove investing in VR, that may be set to change.